-Each Rocketship School intends to operate as a Local Educational Agency under the El Dorado County Special Education Local Plan Area ("SELPA") Charter Consortium pursuant to Education Code Section 47641(a).
-As such, upon approval as a member of the SELPA, each school shall be solely responsible and liable for providing special education services under the Individuals with Disabilities Education Improvement Act ("IDEIA") (20 U.S.C.
+Rocketship plans to operate as a Local Educational Agency under the El Dorado County Special Education Local Plan Area ("SELPA") Charter Consortium pursuant to Education Code Section 47641(a).
+As such, Rocketship is solely responsible and liable for providing special education services under the IDEIA (20 U.S.C.
 1400, et seq.) with respect to eligible students.
-Each Rocketship school shall comply with all applicable State and Federal special education laws and the SELPA Local Plan and policies and procedures.
-As an LEA, each school shall receive its State and Federal special education funds directly from the SELPA in accordance with the SELPA local allocation plan and shall utilize those funds to provide special education instruction and related services to eligible pupils.
-As an LEA, each school shall be solely responsible for all special education costs which exceed State and Federal special education revenue, and shall participate in the SELPA governance and SELPA-wide benefits in accordance with the Local Plan and SELPA policies and procedures.
-Each Rocketship school will operate in complete compliance with IDEA requirements including all child find activities as well as providing all necessary supports and services to students as indentified in each of their Individualized Education Plan.
+Rocketship shall comply with all applicable State and Federal special education laws and the SELPA Local Plan and policies and procedures.
+As an LEA, Rocketship shall receive its State and Federal special education funds directly from the SELPA in accordance with the SELPA local allocation plan and shall utilize those funds to provide special education instruction and related services to eligible pupils.
+As an LEA, Rocketship shall be solely responsible for all special education costs which exceed State and Federal special education revenue, and shall participate in the SELPA governance and SELPA-wide benefits in accordance with the Local Plan and SELPA policies and procedures.
+Rocketship will operate